francoismichel/flec/README.md

 Note also that `ac_rlnc.plugin` implements the original AC-RLNC article.

+Currently building docker images for running NS3 + DCE and run the simulations (80%).
 Still writing the README, please be patient ! ❤️

 # PQUIC